-* It is important to be tested for celiac disease before trying a gluten-free diet.
+Note: It is important to be tested for celiac disease before trying a gluten-free diet.
 Eliminating gluten from one’s diet might make the results of blood tests appear normal.

 If the results of these blood tests indicate celiac disease, your doctor will likely order one of the following tests*:

 - Upper endoscopy: This test uses a long tube with a tiny camera inserted in the patient’s mouth and passed down their throat.
 The camera enables the doctor to view the small intestine and take a small tissue sample (biopsy) to analyze for damage to the villi.
 The patient is often given a local anesthetic to the throat and put under moderate sedation.
-The procedure is generally painless, except for a sore throat afterwards.
+This procedure is generally painless, except for a sore throat afterwards.